CHKDSK Is Not Available For RAW Drives

 4. Click OK again to confirm.

 DiskPart is a command interpreter that does a lot of the same things you can achieve with Disk Management but at a command-line level and with more control.
-By following the below instructions, you can add a new file system if CHKDSK is saying the file system is RAW.
+Follow our instructions to add a new file system if CHKDSK is saying the file system is RAW.

 1. Right-click Start and select Windows PowerShell (Admin).Opening PowerShell.